Deep Regional Hyperthermia

 75-120 MHz Four-Channel 1300W solid-state amplifier, independent phase and amplitude adjustment capability.
 Maximum power output of 0 to 500 watts per channel.

-Track up to 8 independent temperature probes (31 sensor locations per probe) for accurate thermal dosing.
+Track up to 8 independent temperature probes for accurate thermal dosing.
 Motorized system allows for superior zone mapping.
-An integrated thermal well ensures easy and accurate temperature calibration.
+An integrated thermal well ensures easy and accurate temperature calibration of the temperature probes.

 Hydraulic patient sling allows for the centering of the patient in the applicator.